candrdk/ProbePosts/README.md

 # ProbePosts
 Microblogging for UFO hunters.
 Group project for the 2024 DIS course at UCPH.
+The E/R diagram of our design can be found at the [bottom of this file](#E/R-Diagram).

 ## How To Run
 Clone the repository and run the following command to install the required packages (preferably in a venv):